Chill Out, Jo-Cam

-As a postmodern with a literature degree, I'm not about to say that's an invalid way to look at it.
+As a postmodern with a literature degree, I'm not about to say that's an invalid way to look at any given story.
 It's not wrong or useless to view mythology through a psychological or psychoanalytical lens.
 Literary criticism is big enough to look at anything in any number of ways.

-What I will say is that as long as you're analyzing mythology from a psychological perspective, you're lifting it out of its genre and treating it like something it is not.
-Myths aren't allegories.
-They're not metaphors.
+What I will say is that as long as you're analyzing mythology from a psychological perspective, you're lifting it out of its genre and treating it as something it is not.
+Myths aren't allegories; they're not metaphors.
 They're not there for us to study, pick apart and write papers on.

 In other words, the purpose of myth isn't to tell us about the human psyche.
 It's to tell us about the world.